aparajitananya/aws-python/README.md

 # aws-python
-Repository for playing around with Python3 and AWS
+Repository for playing around with Python3 and AWS, with some automation to go along